-There are two antiviral medications that have been issued Emergency Use Authorization (EUA) by the FDA: Pfizer’s Paxlovid and Merck’s molnupiravir.
+There are two antiviral medications that have been issued Emergency Use Authorization (EUA) by the U.S. FDA: Pfizer’s Paxlovid and Merck’s molnupiravir.
 Both treatments are in very limited supply, and a prescription does not guarantee the medication will be available.

 Paxlovid is authorized for the treatment of mild-to-moderate COVID-19 in people who are 12 years and older, weigh at least 40 kilograms (kg), have tested positive for SARS-CoV-2, and are at high risk for progression to severe COVID-19, including hospitalization or death.
 Paxlovid reduced the risk of hospitalization or death among patients with COVID-19 by 88% compared to placebo.